 Buying ATM machines (The Definitive Guide)

-Buy our Full Length versions here: Click Here for Full Length Guides: We have three flavors: $99, $299 and $999 where we show you exactly how get started.
+Buy our Full Length versions here: Click Here for the ATM startup options: We have 3 versions of the starter services: $99, $299 and $999 where we show you exactly how get started.

 Overview of the ATM Business:

 Owning and maintaining ATMs is a way many people earn a living and create additional or passive income streams.
 Are you looking to buy an ATM Machine, place ATM Machines or start an ATM business?
 We have all the top selling ATM machines for sale and can help you out in a selection of an ATM machine!
 Read our ATM buyers guide and intro the the ATM business below and feel free to give us a call with any questions!

 As an owner of an ATM business, you are buying ATM machines, finding locations and installing them in locations, filling them with cash and making money every time a customer withdrawals money from the machine.
 Once the money is taken out of your ATM it is re-deposited into a bank account of your choice on a daily basis along with the surcharge fees.
 A portion of the surcharge fee is typically paid to the merchant in the form of a commission or split.
 Additional revenue can be made on each ATM transaction in the form of interchange.
 All your machines can be monitored online through a portal where you can see real time information about how much cash is in each machine and how many transactions and fees have occurred.

 Total number of ATMs in the US- 425,000 (source-National ATM Council)

 Independently owned ATMs deployed- 222,000 (source-National ATM Council)